System Design Space

 Typical antipatterns

-Shared database as the main contract between services.
+Leaving a shared database as the main contract between services and calling that decomposition.

 Practical checklist